bramyeni/openvpn/README.md

 # openvpn
-Create site to site VPN using openvpn
+Create a site to site VPN using openvpn

 # Create a docker image from this Dockerfile
 docker build --tag openvpn .